Treatment Option Overview

-In treating melanoma, anticancer drugs may be given as a hyperthermicisolated limb perfusion.
-This technique sends anticancer drugs directly to the arm or leg in which the cancer is located.
-The flow of blood to and from the limb is temporarily stopped with a tourniquet, and a warm solution containing anticancer drugs is put directly into the blood of the limb.
-This allows the patient to receive a high dose of drugs in the area where the cancer occurred.
+One type of regional chemotherapy is hyperthermic isolated limb perfusion.
+With this method, anticancer drugs go directly to the arm or leg the cancer is in.
+The flow of blood to and from the limb is temporarily stopped with a tourniquet.
+A warm solution with the anticancer drugs is put directly into the blood of the limb.
+This gives a high dose of drugs to the area where the cancer is.

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.